 Visit the Historic French Market

 Walk across the street to tour the Historic French Market.
 Tour the oldest public market in the country which started out as a native American trading post.
 The area houses local vendors, artists, and shops selling art, handmade items, food, and more.
 Local food is alive and well in this area.
-The Crepe Cart in the French Market building is one of my favorites selling traditional and gluten free crepes with a variety of fillings.
+The Crepe Cart is a food cart alongside other French Market Restaurants.They sell traditional and gluten free crepes with a variety of fillings.
 Other vendors are serving seafood, gumbo, sandwiches, and more.
 Across the street, visit Central Grocery.
 It’s the home of the muffuletta sandwich.

 Cafe DuMonde Beignets

 You can’t visit New Orleans without having beignets at least once.
 These fried pillows of dough, caked in powdered sugar are a MUST.
 The legendary Cafe DuMonde is in the French Market, a stop on the sightseeing bus tour.
 Grab a table and order them with a cup of chicory coffee for the adults and chocolate milk for the kids.

 Audubon Aquarium of the Americas

 Walk down to the riverfront area at visit the Audubon Aquarium of the Americas.
 This aquarium is home to a 4000,000 gallon Gulf of Mexico exhibit.
 Children can marvel at sharks, schools of fish, and sea turtles as they swim by.
 In the Sting Ray Touchpool, reach out and touch a sting ray.

 This is the perfect place to end your first day in New Orleans.
 Head back to your hotel or grab dinner before calling it a night.
 Take a look at some of the New Orleans restaurants I enjoyed on my last trip.